Navdevl/turbohustle/content/blog/quickshifter-explained.md

 Even though it looks a kind of a effortless mechanism, Quick shifter needs to be calibrated well before getting it to use.
 Calibration of a quick shifter can be done with the software provided by the manufacturer.
 Some of the key factors for an impeccable functioning are as follows

 #### 1. Type of shift pressure sensor

+Generally bikes with normal shift pattern uses a pull type shift pressure sensor for sensing the up-shift.
+If a bike has a race shift pattern then its necessary to have an push type shift pressure sensor.
+In race shift pattern the lever has to be pressed down for higher gears.
+Basically the primary function of shift pressure sensor is to trigger the quick shifting function